 Q: Where will I be staying in Tenerife?

 A: When you volunteer in Tenerife with GVI, you’ll stay on base with your fellow volunteers.
-The base is located near three of the main harbours in Tenerife.
-The Tenerife volunteer house is basic, but still has all the necessities and is comfortable and large – perfect for training, working through program data or even just relaxing after a busy day of Tenerife volunteering.
+The base is in Calles Virgen de Fatima, Santa Cruz De Tenerife.
+The Tenerife volunteer house is basic, but still has all the necessities and is comfortable, large and suitable for remote working – perfect for training, working through program data or even just relaxing after a busy day of Tenerife volunteering.

 Q: Who will I be volunteering in Tenerife with?

 A: GVI volunteers come from all over the world, and have a range of different backgrounds.
 You’ll leave your Tenerife volunteering experience with new lifelong friendships.

 GVI Tenerife volunteering programs